ciel-lang/CIEL/README.md

 You need a Lisp implementation and Quicklisp installed.

+You need the system dependencies above.

+You need a CL implementation with a recent enough version of ASDF to support package-local nicknames.
+As of March, 2023, this is not the case with SBCL 2.2.9.
+Here's a one-liner to update ASDF:

+    $ ( cd ~/common-lisp/ && wget https://asdf.common-lisp.dev/archives/asdf-3.3.5.tar.gz  && tar -xvf asdf-3.3.5.tar.gz && mv asdf-3.3.5 asdf )

-CIEL is not yet on Quicklisp, but it is on [Ultralisp](https://ultralisp.org).
+CIEL is not on Quicklisp yet, but it is on [Ultralisp](https://ultralisp.org).

 So, either clone this repository: